HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Results

 The larger distances from the MW at which \emph{dark galaxies} are found are further illustrated in Fig.~\ref{fig: distanceMW}, which shows the cumulative distribution of the radial distances of all dark (magenta) and bright (green) galaxies from the MW analogues.
 The difference between the two radial distributions is again confirmed by a KS test, yielding a \textit{p}-value of $\sim10^{-10}$.
 This low value indicates that the two samples are statistically distinct.
 We find that 50$\%$ of the \emph{dark galaxy} sample lies within $1.9 \rm\ Mpc$ of the MW, whereas 50$\%$ of bright galaxies are located within $1.3 \rm\ Mpc$.
 Consequently, we expect a large fraction of \emph{dark galaxies} to be found in the outskirts of the Local Group.

-We take a step further and examine the evolution of the DM and gas densities within a spherical shell extending from $1 R_{\rm\ vir}$ to $7 R_{\rm\ vir}$ around each dark and bright galaxy identified at different redshifts.
+We take a step further and examine the evolution of the DM and gas densities within a spherical shell extending from $1\, R_{\rm\ vir}$ to $7\, R_{\rm\ vir}$ around each dark and bright galaxy identified at different redshifts.
 The results are shown in Fig.~\ref{fig: dens_envirn_joinmedian}, where the median densities of all dark and bright galaxies from the four simulations are displayed in magenta and green, respectively.
 The shaded background regions represent the $16^{\rm th}$ and $84^{\rm th}$ percentiles of each distribution.
 Consistent with the results shown in Fig.~\ref{fig: spatialprojections}, bright galaxies reside in environments with higher DM and gas densities than \emph{dark galaxies}.
 These results indicate that \emph{dark galaxies} originate in lower-density regions within the Local Group and remain in such environments throughout their lifetime.
 Their persistently lower DM and gas density environment make \emph{dark galaxies} less susceptible to galaxy interactions, mergers, and gas inflows, allowing their gas to remain diffuse and in equilibrium within their DM halo rather than collapsing.
 These results are in agreement with previous work from \citet{2017MNRAS.465.3913Benitez_Llambay}, who showed that gas-rich RELHICs inhabit the under-dense outskirts of the {\apostle} simulations.
 In Appendix~\ref{appendix_1}, we present the same density evolution as shown in Fig.~\ref{fig: dens_envirn_joinmedian}, but separately for each simulation.
+We also include the evolution of the median $R_{\rm vir}$ of all dark and bright galaxies in the upper panels of Fig.~\ref{fig: dens_envirn_median}, as a reference to the physical scales involved with respect to the defined environment.